GispoCoding/demo_map/README.md

 You can take a look to the web page hosting the interactive map at https://gispocoding.github.io/demo_map/

+# Noteworthy

+Inspiration for this map originated from free-time duties in organizing the bachelorette party; hence the content :) The data set of pubs reflects only one subjective opinion on which pubs might be worth a visit (and why).
+The decisions on whether to include a certain pub into the custom data set or not are based on exhausting internet browsing.

 ## Data sources

 In this map, we have utilized OpenStreetMap as a base map: <a href="https://www.openstreetmap.org" target="_blank">OpenStreetMap</a>.
 OpenStreetMap data is licenced with <a href="https://opendatacommons.org/licenses/odbl/">ODbL licence</a>.